The ARCLight Film Festival Rules

 17. Rules are subject to change.
 Competition and awards may be subjected to regional constraints and availability of funds.
 The ARCLight Student Film Festival is run entirely on donations and sponsorships, so the level of funding can vary from year to year.

 18. Preference will be given to local films for inclusion for public screening in the festival at John Hersey High School.
-Unfortunately, we will not be able to show all selected films at the festival due to time constraints.
+Unfortunately, we may not be able to show all selected films at the festival due to time constraints.